Xiaoping-Li/Notes/Web Development Prep/Closure.md

 fullName("leela", "Dee");
 ```

+## A common example question using a closure

 ## Closures’ Rules and Side Effects
 * Closures have access to the outer function’s variable even after the outer function returns: